PantelisAndrianakis/Breezy/documentation/io/native-io.md

   `port()` reports the bound port.
 - `TlsSocket.read(max)` / `write(byte[])` / `close()` - same semantics as
   `Socket`, encrypted.
+- `TlsSocket.read(max, timeoutMs)` - a **timed** read: returns the decrypted bytes, or **`null`** when no plaintext arrives within `timeoutMs` (a negative timeout blocks forever, like the one-argument form).
+The encrypted session is left intact on a timeout, so the next read resumes the same record - this is how a single breeze can own a TLS connection and still wake on a schedule (e.g. to send a keepalive) without a second breeze racing on the socket.
+The deadline bounds each network wait rather than the whole call, so a read interleaved with retransmits may wait a little past `timeoutMs`; it never returns early.

 Verification is always on (no insecure mode); a handshake or certificate failure throws `IOException`.